Cirio H. Santiago: Life and career

 Many more productions for Corman and other U.S. production companies followed soon after including Blaxploitation classics such as TNT Jackson (1975), The Muthers (1976) and Death Force (1978).
 By the 1980s, Santiago was almost working exclusively on international productions of various genres.
 A particularly fruitful period was his 3 picture collaboration with West Indian film distributor Anthony Maharaj, during which Santiago often had larger budgets at his disposal resulting in significantly better production values.
 These films include the First Blood rip-off Final Mission (1984) or the rape-revenge drama Naked Vengeance (1985) that both enjoyed a worldwide theatrical release.

-His later career was dominated by war films such as Eye of the Eagle (1987) with Robert Patrick, Firehawk (1993), martial arts action such as Bloodfist (1989, producer), and post-apocalyptic thrillers such as Dune Warriors (1991) with David Carradine, made directly for video, of which his output sometimes peaked at four releases a year.
+His later career was dominated by war films such as Eye of the Eagle (1987) with Robert Patrick, Firehawk (1993), martial arts action such as Bloodfist (1989, producer), and post-apocalyptic thrillers such as Dune Warriors (1991) with David Carradine, made directly for video.
+At that time, his output sometimes peaked at four releases a year.
 In the late 1990s, with the decline of the video store era, his output dwindled.
 His final credit is Water Wars (2014).
 Santiago was forced to leave the set after only three days of shooting and was admitted to the hospital where he died soon after.
 Jim Wynorski stepped in to finish the project.

-Over time, Santiago has had the opportunity to work with numerous U.S. directors notably Jonathan Demme, Joe Dante, Curtis Hanson and Carl Franklin, some of whom made their first experiences at the helm on a Cirio Santiago set.
+Over time, Santiago has had the opportunity to work with numerous American directors, notably Jonathan Demme, Joe Dante, Curtis Hanson, Carl Franklin, Katt Shea, Todd Field, and Terrence O'Hara.

+He also helped kickstarting the career of many international actors.